 The oldest archaeological remains that have been found in Puerto Vallarta, to date, they come from the site called La Pedrera on Costa Rica Street, in the Lázaro Cárdenas neighborhood.
 It is probable that the first settlements were established around the year 300 a.
 C. in the Middle Preclassic.
 A thousand years later the people of Aztatlán arrived in the Early Classic Post and were finally inhabited by groups of the Banderas culture in the Late Classic Post.
 This culture was what the Spaniards found when they arrived in the valley.

 Puerto Vallarta, formerly called Las Peñas, Peñitas and, probably, in more distant years El Carrizal, was founded in the independent period, on December 12, 1851, by Guadalupe Sánchez Torres, his wife Ambrosia Carrillo and some friends such as Cenobio Joya, Apolonio de Robles, Cleofas Peña and Martín Andrade, among others, who gave the name of Las Peñas de Santa María de Guadalupe for being that day dedicated to the Virgin.
-On October 31, 1886, Las Peñas, of the municipality of Talpa, was set up as a police and judicial authority by Decree No. 210 of the H. Congreso del Estado.
+On October 31, 1886, Las Peñas, of the municipality of Talpa, was established by the political and judicial order, by Decree No. 210 of the H. Congreso del Estado.
 By decree number 305 of the H. Congreso del Estado, of May 2, 1888, the Las Peñas police station is annexed to the municipality of San Sebastián.